cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

     ```

 In the previous examples, we created three categories.
 Note that it is not
-necessary to specify all the resources, as TaskVine can be directed to
+necessary to specify all the resources, as taskvine can be directed to
 compute some efficient defaults.
 To assign a task to a category:

 === "Python"